ampproject/amphtml/spec/amp-email-format.md

 AMP is a technology known for developing super fast web pages on mobile clients.
 AMP is a set of HTML tags backed by JavaScript that easily enables functionality with an added focus on performance and security.
-There are [AMP components]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) for everything from carousels, to responsive form elements, to retrieving fresh content from remote endpoints.
+There are [AMP components](https://amp.dev/documentation/components.html) for everything from carousels, to responsive form elements, to retrieving fresh content from remote endpoints.

 The AMP for Email format provides a subset of AMP components that you can use in email messages.
 Recipients of AMP emails can view and interact with the AMP components directly in the email.